datastorytelling-education/datastorytelling-education.github.io/pages/call.markdown

 ## Important dates for DS-LAK24

-- Workshop Paper Submission: 16 Dec 2023
+- ~Workshop Paper Submission: 16 Dec 2023~
-- Workshop Paper Notification: 13 Jan 2024
+- _Workshop Paper Notification: 13 Jan 2024_
+- Deadline for camera-ready version: 29 Jan 2024

 The accepted papers will be published in the [CEUR](https://ceur-ws.org/) Workshop Proceedings, but workshop papers are not included in the Companion Proceedings of LAK2024.